 - Spray on keyboards, phones, copiers, and all other electronic high-touch areas without damage or concern.

-Experienced Provider of Commercial Cleaning and Disinfection Services
+Contact an Experienced Provider of Commercial Cleaning and Disinfection Services Today

 At Servi-Tek Facility Solutions we have years of experience creating full-service customized cleaning and disinfection plans for our commercial clients.